edgi-govdata-archiving/web-monitoring-ops/incidents/2019-07-21--differ-broken.md

-# 2019-07-21: Differ Process Pool Broken
+# 2019-07-21: Differ Broken

 ## Summary

 One of the diffing service pods started failing and returning a variety of errors, causing downstream errors in the DB’s auto-analysis job. @Mr0grog was offline at a camp and was unable to address it for a full day.

-The problem appears to have been caused by a broken process pool.
+The problem appears to have been caused by a broken executor.

 ## Timeline